TritonDataCenter/sdc-cloudapi/docs/index.md

 version      | String   | The version for this image type         | String   | What kind of image this is.
 The values differ after v8.0.0+ requirements | Object   | Contains a grouping of various minimum requirements for provisioning an instance with this image.
-For example 'password' indicates that a password must be provided homepage     | String   | The URL for a web page with more detailed information for this image files        | Array    | An array of image files that make up each image.
+For example 'password' indicates that a password must be provided requirements.max_ram | String | Indicates the maximum RAM requirement that must be provided in the VM manifest to provision a VM based on this image. requirements.max_memory | String | Indicates the maximum RAM requirement that must be provided in the VM manifest to provision a VM based on this image. requirements.min_ram | String | Indicates the minimum RAM requirement that must be provided in the VM manifest to provision a VM based on this image. requirements.min_memory | String | Indicates the minimum RAM requirement that must be provided in the VM manifest to provision a VM based on this image. requirements.brand | String | Indicates which brand has to be used in the VM manifest to provision a VM based on this image. homepage     | String   | The URL for a web page with more detailed information for this image files        | Array    | An array of image files that make up each image.
 Currently only a single file per image is supported files[0].compression | String | The type of file compression used for the image file.
 One of 'bzip2', 'gzip', 'none'